milk-chocolate/backend-test/README.md

 ## Format required for input and output

-How you input and output data is completely up to you.
-It could be via a text file, via a web form or using the command line.
-The choice is yours however the output should be printed clearly for evaluation.
+We recommend that input and output occur via a terminal.
+However, you can choose to use other ways if you prefer however the output should be printed clearly for evaluation.

 #### Sample input & output